jsorrell/CarpetSkyAdditions/docs/en_us/features.md

 Disable only splash with ```/carpetskyadditions setDefault renewableDeepslate no_splash```

-Right clicking or dispensing a Thick Potion on Stone converts it to Deepslate.
+Right-clicking or dispensing a Thick Potion on Stone converts it to Deepslate.

 A Thick Splash Potion will convert all Stone blocks hit by the splash into Deepslate.